Fantomet06/python-physics/README.md

-# python-physics
+# Python Physics Projects
- Different physics simulations done using Python
+Simple physics projects done with python, feel free to download and run any projects!